top of page

 This is one typical pitfall developers face is when testing the OAuth flow in Qonto’s sandbox.
 Unlike production (where a real user simply logs in during OAuth), the sandbox requires a bit of a workaround to simulate user consent.
 Qonto’s sandbox uses a shared test user (or one you create in the sandbox) to mimic the account owner.
 To authorize your app in sandbox, Qonto currently mandates that you log in to the sandbox web interface in your browser and keep that session active while performing the OAuth authorization.
 In practice, this means opening Qonto’s Sandbox Web App (from the developer toolkit) and logging in with the provided test credentials in one tab, then initiating the OAuth2 authorization URL in another tab (see docs.maesn.com).
 If you don’t do this, you’ll encounter a CSRF error or get redirected to a OneLogin sign-in page because the sandbox user session isn’t established.
 This extra step can be confusing – it’s essentially a sandbox-specific requirement to simulate the user context.

-Integrating with Qonto’s API offers powerful capabilities to your product with Qonto – but as described , it also comes with a few things to consider when integrating directly to Qonto:
+Integrating with Qonto offers powerful capabilities to your product – but as described, it also comes with a few things to consider when integrating directly to Qonto:

 Developers must navigate OAuth setup and scope justification, manage a segregated sandbox that doesn’t behave exactly like production, consider workarounds for things like the sandbox login.
 Qonto’s thorough documentation and support resources help, but there’s still significant engineering effort in building and maintaining a resilient integration.

 This is where Maesn Unified API prove their value for product teams.
-Maesn acts as the abstraction layer on top of Qonto (and other Financial/ERP APIs), smoothing over the differences and quirks so you can focus on your application’s logic rather than the intricacies of each provider.
+Maesn acts as the abstraction layer on top of Qonto (and all the other Financial/ERP systems your customers request), smoothing over the differences and quirks so you can focus on your application’s logic rather than the intricacies of each provider.

 Here’s a recap of how Maesn mitigates the challenges we discussed: